Show All Answers

 Only items that can be recycled should be placed into the recycle cart.
 If you are not sure if something can be recycled, please visit Can I Recycle It?, a free search tool, to see the best way to dispose of many household items.

 Residents can use this form to request or exchange a recycling cart.
 If you have requested an exchange, you may still use the larger cart until your exchange has been completed.
-Exchanges will be completed on the first Wednesday of the month.

 Residents can check the Environmental Services calendar or view upcoming Household Hazardous Waste Drop-off Events and Chunk Your Junk & Shred Days and sign up for reminders using the Can I Recycle It?
 Environmental Services Event tab.